dirtyha/my-esp8266/README.md

 - SIM808 (2G modem module control via AT commands)
 - TX23 wind direction and speed sensor
 - Vallox library and ValloxDSE application to control Vallox Digit SE ventillation machine
-- Ventillator to control a simple fan (kanavapuhallin) via a cheap wireless power socket controller
+- Ventillator to control a simple fan (kanavapuhallin) connected to a cheapo remotely (433MHz) controlled power socket
 - Water meter to count pulses from a watermeter